-The Emergency Utility Subsidy Program provides assistance to clients that are in threat of having their heat, water, oil or gas utilities disconnected.
-Other means of help include hydro or water deposits along with referrals to partner agencies who may be able to assist further.
+The Emergency Utility Subsidy Program provides assistance to clients that are in threat of having their heat, oil or gas utilities disconnected.
+Other means of help include hydro deposit waivers along with referrals to partner agencies who may be able to assist further.

 Our intensive case manager can help individuals and families who are in need of finding affordable housing.
 We help aid their search and supply up to date housing listings in the Niagara Region.
 We will also assist with Niagara Regional Housing Applications and arrange and provide transportation to shelters.

-Project SHARE has funding available to assist clients with emergency prescriptions.
+Project SHARE has funding available to assist clients with the expense of emergency prescriptions.
 Families can access this program once per year.
 Please note, Project SHARE is not able to help with any pain-killers or narcotic products.

 Project Share partners with Goodwill Industries and St. Andrew’s United Church Shoulder to Shoulder Program to provide clothing necessities for families living below the poverty line in Niagara Falls

 Project SHARE is the Niagara Falls partner for Canadian Tire Jumpstart and The Big Play.
 The program assists children ranging from age 4 to 18 with the cost of playing organized sports and recreational activities up to $600 per child per year.

 Volunteers and clients tend plots at Our Lady of Scapular Church, The Gate Alliance Church, and Westlane Secondary School that grow food for our Emergency Food Program as well as for their own need.
 Clients can sign up for a plot at either location at Project SHARE.
 For more information call Jo at 905-357-5121 x232